National Archaeological Museum, France: Roman Gaul

 Roman Gaul (from 52 BC to the end of the 5th century AD): as a result of the conquest of Gaul by Julius Caesar, Gaul is integrated into the Roman Empire.
 Urbanization is advancing with the arrival of cities and the construction of public buildings; A road network is formed throughout Gaul.

 The six rooms of the Gallo-Roman department presents evidence of the religious context (gods, the world of the dead), the presence of the Roman army in Gaul, the different types of crafts and everyday life objects (related to food, costume, ornament, transportation, writing ...).

 Merovingian Gaul

-The first Middle Age (from the 5th to the 6th century AD) began with the Merovingian dynasty, founded by Clovis I. Gaul became progressively frank and its christianization progressed.
+The first Middle Age (from the 5th to the 6th century AD) began with the Merovingian dynasty, founded by Clovis I. Gaul became progressively more Frankish and Christian.
+One material witness to this Christianisation held by the museum is the syncretistic 7th-century Grésin plaque, believed to depict an ithyphallic Christ.
 From this period, numerous cloisonné jewels were found with garnets set in metallic partitions, as well as buckles of damascened belts with silver or brass threads inserted in iron engraved furrows.